ana-stanojevic/NOOC2020_assortativity_of_social_network/README.md

 # Project for Networks Out Of Controle course at EPFL

-This dataset is comprised of messages sent on an online social network at the University of California, Irvine [Link](https://snap.stanford.edu/data/CollegeMsg.html).
+The CollegeMsg dataset is comprised of messages sent on an online social network at the University of California, Irvine ([link])(https://snap.stanford.edu/data/CollegeMsg.html).
 Graph is made out of this data such that an edge (u, v) means that user u sent a message to user v.

 Firstly, we plot the graph to observe the structure.
 It appears that there are a lot of periferal nodes that are connected to hubs and not among themselves.